 This post explains the steps for creating the right message for the right audience.

-- How much do you know about their preferred media content channels?
+How much do you know about your audience?
+Or their preferred media content channels?

 Understanding your audience will help you understand how to communicate with them.
 Think about the tone and style of your communication?
 Who are you talking to?
 Make sure you fit the communication style to the audience.